Order-preserving Freiman isomorphisms: Further Applications and Conjectures

-When $f$ is the indexing function, $E_f(A)$ becomes $EI(A)$.
+When $f$ is the indexing function for a set $A$, $E_f(A)$ becomes $EI(A)$.
 What is the relation between $E_f(A)$ and $E(A)$?
-Does there always exist an $A' \subseteq A$ with $|A'| \gg |A|$, and $E_f(A') \gg |A|^3$?
 Here, we point out to the reader a subtle but important difference between this problem and the indexed energy problem: when passing to a subset, there is a natural way to reindex a set which is distinctly different than how a function restricted to a subset behaves.
-Therefore, $E_f(A)$ is not a generalization of $EI(A)$, but instead, it is a different quantity altogether.
-There is not always an $A' \subseteq A$ with $E_f(A') \gg_K |A|^3$ when $E(A) \ge K|A|^3$.
+Therefore, $E_f$ is not simply a generalization of $EI$.
+Due to this lack of reindexing, there is not always an $A' \subseteq A$ with $E_f(A') \gg_K |A|^3$ when $E(A) \ge K|A|^3$.
 For instance, let $f$ be the indexing function, let $A$ be as in \cref{counterexamplethm}, and since sets are not reindexed

 Moreover, $|\{(a + a', f(a) + f(a')): a,a' \in A\}| \gg |A|^2/\log{|A|}$.
 As an openended question, we ask if there are any reasonable conditions that we can impose on $f$ or $A$ to arrive at a different conclusion?